dmankow/slaevaluator/README.md

 the ship in place for it alone, these chains are considered independent.

-You may use the calculation function `parallel(...availabilities)`, if you have a collection of independent systems with different availabilites.
+You may use the calculation function `parallel(...availabilities)`, if you have a collection of independent systems with different availabilities.

 You may use the calculation function `paralellism(count, availability)`, if you have a number of independent systems with identical availability.